z3string/z3string.github.io/z3str3RE/readme.txt

 = Z3str3RE
 :toc: left
 :stem:
-This file describes how to compile and install Z3str3RE and setup the benchmark infrastructure including the used benchmark sets to reproduce the results presented in the corresponding submission.
-We present a novel length-aware decision procedure for the quantifier-free first-order theory over regex membership predicate and linear arithmetic over string length.
-Motivated by program analysis, security, and verification applications, we implemented and evaluated this algorithm and related heuristics in the Z3 theorem prover.
-The artifact we present here is this implementation, which we call Z3str3RE.
-We showcase the power of our algorithm via an extensive empirical evaluation over a large and diverse benchmark of over 57000 regex-heavy instances, over 75% of which are derived from industrial applications, that include instances contributed by other solver developers.
+This file describes how to compile and install Z3str3RE and setup the benchmark infrastructure including the used benchmark sets to reproduce the results presented in the corresponding submission.We present a novel length-aware solving algorithm for the quantifier-free first-order theory over regex membership predicate and linear arithmetic over string length.
+We implement and evaluate this algorithm and related heuristics in the Z3 theorem prover.
+A crucial insight that underpins our algorithm is that real-world instances contain a wealth of information about upper and lower bounds on lengths of strings under constraints, and such information can be used very effectively to simplify operations on automata representing regular expressions.
+Additionally, we present a number of novel general heuristics, such as the prefix/suffix method, that can be used in conjunction with a variety of regex solving algorithms, making them more efficient.
+We showcase the power of our algorithm and heuristics via an extensive empirical evaluation over a large and diverse benchmark of 57256 regex-heavy instances, almost 75% of which are derived from industrial applications or contributed by other solver developers.
 Our solver outperforms five other state-of-the-art string solvers, namely, CVC4, OSTRICH, Z3seq, Z3str3, and Z3-Trau, over this benchmark, in particular achieving a 2.4x speedup over CVC4, 4.4x speedup over Z3seq, 6.4x speedup over Z3-Trau, 9.1x speedup over Z3str3, and 13x speedup over OSTRICH.
 The implemented solver will be merged into the mainline Z3 solver (https://github.com/Z3Prover/z3) once the algorithm is published.

 == Licences
 Our license file is called ``LICENSE.txt``.
 Since we included all solvers to whom we compared